FarrukhSajjad/FarrukhSajjad/README.md

 <br/>

 - 🌱 I’m currently learning everything 🤣
-- 🥅 2021 Goals: Have a go at becoming GDE for FlutterDev
+- 🥅 2021 Goals: Grow my skills as a game developer and release atleast 2 mobile games this year.
 - ⚡ Fun fact: I would love to learn to play guitar or piano.
 - 🎮 Condemning high GPU prices 😉